 Often an issue between parents is the question of how best contact can fit around a child’s school commitments.

-Often upon separation, any holiday plans previously made by you both are left unaddressed and with either parent then not knowing what is going to happen in the future.
+Often upon separation, any holiday plans previously made by you both are left unaddressed and with either parent then not knowing what is going to happen in regards to these plans.

 Whatever the circumstances, clearly you and the other parent need to organise and arrange holiday contact with each other, sufficiently in advance.

-At times this cannot be helped – but wherever possible, Prism Family Law will try and help you both reach an agreement and understanding so that such holidays can take place and be to then the advantage of any child or children between you.
-Ideally both parents will consent to such a holiday, or indeed a relocation, but if no consensus can be found, then a referral to mediation can be made on your behalf to see whether the issues a solution can be found amicably and if not as a last resort Prism Family Law can help in making an application to the Family Court to determine whether such a relocation or holiday is in the child or children’s best interests.
+At times this cannot be helped.
+Wherever possible, however, Prism Family Law will try and help you both to reach an agreement and understanding, so that such holidays can take place and be to the advantage of any child or children between you.
+Ideally both parents will consent to such a holiday, or indeed a relocation, but if no consensus can be found, then a referral to mediation can be made on your behalf to see whether the issues to a solution can be found amicably.
+If not, as a last resort, Prism Family Law can help in making an application to the Family Court to determine whether such a relocation or holiday is in the child or children’s best interests.

 This is an important consideration, but should be kept in proportion with the age and understanding of each child.

 Plainly, the wishes of your older child or children will carry greater weight than those of your younger child or children, because of their age(s) and maturity.
 Having said that, it is important to establish the children’s wishes and listen carefully to them.
-This does not mean that the children get to dictate their arrangements – but clearly the wishes of your child or children should be taken into account – after all, not only will the Family Court be mindful of such views but also for arrangements whatever they may be to work, the willingness of the child or children to adhere to such plans is paramount if they are to be successful.
+This does not mean that the children get to dictate their arrangements, but clearly the wishes of your child or children should be taken into account.
+After all, not only will the Family Court be mindful of such views, but also the willingness of the child or children to adhere to such plans is paramount if they are to be successful.

-Where there are one-off school events (such as, for example, a sports day) then you might consider it sensible for you and your ex-partner to attend together, but where there are events taking place over more than one evening (for example, a school play) you might consider whether it is more appropriate to attend separately.
+Where there are one-off school events then you might consider it sensible for you and your ex-partner to attend together, but where there are events taking place over more than one evening, you might consider whether it is more appropriate to attend separately.

-Clearly ultimately such events and occasions and how they are to be attended are down to the two of you but does need to be discussed.
+Ultimately, such events and occasions and how they are to be attended are down to the two of you, but does need to be discussed.

 This is an area that is all the more delicate if either of you has another partner that you may wish to bring along to a school event.

-If there are one-off occasions that both of you wish to attend, and one of you objects to the partner of the other attending, then it is probably inappropriate for the third party to be present, but again should this be in issue, Prism Family Law can help by negotiating and communicating with the other parent to try and resolve such issues well in advance.
+If there are one-off occasions that both of you wish to attend, and one of you objects to the partner of the other attending, then it is probably inappropriate for the third party to be present.
+Again, should this be an issue, Prism Family Law can help by negotiating and communicating with the other parent to try and resolve such issues well in advance.

-Often an issue, you and your ex-partner will need to consider who is to hold the birthday party for each child and whether it is right that there should be two separate birthday parties, whether for friends or family.
+Often an issue you and your ex-partner will need to consider is who is to hold the birthday party for each child and whether it is right that there should be two separate birthday parties, whether for friends or family.

 Similar considerations apply in respect of Christmas and other festivals.
-Often, parents will alternate festivals so that, for example, one parent has the whole of Christmas Day with the child or children one year, and the other the next and so on, but there is no hard and fast rule as to what is the answer, and what works for one family doesn’t necessarily mean that this will work for any other.
+Often, parents will alternate festivals so that, for example, one parent has the whole of Christmas Day with the child or children one year, and the other the next and so on.
+There is no hard and fast rule, however, as to what is the answer, and what works for one family doesn’t necessarily mean that this will work for another.

-At Prism Family Law, we have the experience and expertise necessary to address such matters and should this be in issue for you then we can help.
+At Prism Family Law, we have the experience and expertise necessary to address such matters.

 Often a significant issue for any parent is the introduction of new partners to their child or children.